Subscribe

 Artificial Intelligence Matchmaker (AIMM) is a real-world dating app that aims to solve this problem.
 Like the Black Mirror Coach system, the virtual assistant communicates with a person for at least one week before introducing them to other people.
 The AI-based dating application makes sure to suggest candidates one at a time, thus allowing users to learn a few things about each other and make a well-informed decision about whether they should stick together or move on to the next partner.
 The application also guides users through the matching process by arranging phone calls and offering dating advice.

-3. Artificial intelligence improves the courting experience
+3. AI dating applications improve the courting experience

 How to create a dating app with AI capabilities: tips from ITRex

-Between 1995 and 2017, the number of heterosexual couples who initially met online increased from just 2% to 39%.
+Between 1995 and 2017, the number of heterosexual couples who had initially met online increased from just 2% to 39%.
 This is even more true for same-sex couples, 60% of whom now begin a relationship on dating websites and apps.

 Digital dating is flourishing for several reasons: